24. Creating a Branch

 Goals

-• To learn how to create a local branch in the repository
+• Learn how to create a local branch in the repository.

 01 Create a branch